Newsletter

 Land & Improvements

 Quality, condition and utility.
-Quality pertains to whether we are valuing a luxury estate, a charming farmhouse or a double wide trailer.
+The quality pertains to whether we are valuing a luxury estate, a charming farmhouse or a double wide trailer.
 Quality can also reflect whether the vineyard / soil produces average or super premium grapes.
 Condition takes into account if we are looking at new construction, a recently remodeled home or an A-Frame with vintage 1978 shag carpet.
 The condition of a vineyard is important as well.
 Are the vines newly planted with disease resistant rootstock or were they planted in 1980 with AXR–1?
 Utility is a key factor in functional use.
 Is the property move-in ready?
 Is the land usable for additional improvements and agriculture?
 What is the zoning and do entitlements exist?

 Economy